A magnificently restored Georgian house set on Berwick’s Elizabethan Walls with sophisticated interiors and unrivalled views.

 Sorry, dogs are not permitted.

+Bed linen and towels are provided.
 Duck and down duvets and pillows are provided in the bedrooms one and three.
 Bedroom two has hypoallergenic bedding.
 A hairdryer is supplied in each bedroom.
 Hand wash and shower wash are provided.

 Wi-Fi & Mobile Coverage

 Wi-Fi is provided with good speeds.
 Mobile coverage is good on most networks.

 There is gas central heating throughout with underfloor heating throughout the ground floor, and electric underfloor heating in the first floor master bedroom.
 Wood burning stove in the study/snug with initial basket of logs supplied.

 Please note that only the water supplied in the kitchen and utility room is drinkable.